Home

 Book and podcast project «Das Recht zu kicken»

-To support the historical and cultural documentation of women's football, the City of Bern is sponsoring the book and podcast project «Das Recht zu kicken» (in English: The right to kick) by Marianne Meier and Monika Hofmann, which is dedicated to the development of women's football.
+To support the historical and cultural documentation of women's football, the city of Bern sponsored the book and podcast project ‘Das Recht zu kicken’ by Marianne Meier and Monika Hofmann, which was dedicated to the development of women's football.

 Awareness-raising measures to increase visibility

 To raise awareness of UEFA Women's EURO 2025 at an early stage, the tournament was present at numerous events with large audiences.
-At Visana Sprint, the GP of Bern and the Bern Women's Run, sports enthusiasts were directly addressed.
-At the Tour de Berne: One Year to Go, the official countdown was started on the Bundesplatz – accompanied by football activities and media presence at the press point.
+Sports enthusiasts were directly addressed at the Visana Sprint, the GP of Bern and the Frauenlauf Bern.
+At the Tour de Berne: One Year to Go, the official countdown was started on the Bundesplatz, accompanied by football activities and media coverage at the press point.

-These measures are helping to anchor UEFA Women's EURO 2025 in the public sphere and strengthen the social perception of women's football in the long term.
+These measures helped to anchor UEFA Women's EURO 2025 in the public sphere and strengthen the social perception of women's football in the long term.

-The Burgergemeinde Bern is making a generous contribution to support the multifaceted legacy projects of the Regional Football Association Bern/Jura (FVBJ), which is implementing them together with the Host City of Bern as part of the UEFA Women's EURO 2025.
+The Burgergemeinde Bern provided generous support for the diverse legacy projects of the regional football association Bern/Jura (FVBJ), which implemented them together with the host city Bern as part of UEFA Women's EURO 2025.

 The key players in the region are: